cba85/woocommerce-mondialrelay-demo/README.md

 1. Create a new project in a new folder for your project:

     ```
-    composer create-project cba85/woocommerce-mondialrelay-demo your-project-folder-name
+    $ composer create-project cba85/woocommerce-mondialrelay-demo your-project-folder-name
     ```

+    ### ⚠️ Plugin test

-    ⚠️ If you just want to use this repository to test the WooCommerce Mondial Relay plugin, you have to remove the private repository and dependency of the plugin in the `composer.json` file to install this project.
+    If you just want to use this repository to test the WooCommerce Mondial Relay plugin, you have to remove the private repository and dependency of the plugin in the `composer.json` file to install this project.

     Because this plugin is a paid plugin and it’s not included in this project, you don't have access to it.